The Bootleg Series Vol. 18: Through the Open Window 1956–1963

 The Bootleg Series Vol. 18: Through the Open Window 1956–1963 is an archival compilation album by the American folk musician Bob Dylan, released on October 31, 2025.
 The Bootleg Series Vol. 18: Through the Open Window 1956–1963 includes the earliest recordings by Dylan, spanning from 1956 to 1963.

 Content

-The Bootleg Series Vol. 18: Through the Open Window 1956–1963 consists of 139 tracks, spanning from a recording in the Terlinde Music Shop, St. Paul, Minnesota, on Christmas Eve 1956 (when Bob Zimmerman was 15 years old) to an October 26, 1963, Dylan performance at the Carnegie Hall.
+The Bootleg Series Vol. 18: Through the Open Window 1956–1963 consists of 165 tracks, spanning from a recording in the Terlinde Music Shop, St. Paul, Minnesota, on Christmas Eve 1956 (when Bob Zimmerman was 15 years old) to an October 26, 1963, Dylan performance at the Carnegie Hall.
 The album is produced by Steve Berkowitz and Sean Wilentz; Wilentz also wrote the liner notes for the box set booklet.

+The single "Rocks and Gravel (Solid Road)" was originally recorded for The Freewheelin' Bob Dylan album, but did not make the final tracklist, for reasons unknown.

 Release and reception

 Release

 The Bootleg Series Vol. 18: Through the Open Window 1956–1963 was released on October 31, 2025, through Columbia Records and Legacy Recordings.
 It was issued as 8CD and 4LP sets, with a 2CD highlights compilation also released on the same day as the compilation.
 The first online single from the compilation was "Rocks and Gravel (Solid Road)", released on September 17, 2025.